Will children be able to get COVID-19 vaccines?

 |

-There’s enough data from studies in different age groups to tell whether or not children will be able to get COVID-19 vaccines.
+Not until there’s enough data from studies in different age groups, which will stretch well into next year.

-The Pfizer vaccine authorized in the U.S. this month is for people 16 and older.
+The Pfizer vaccine authorised in the US this month is for people 16 and older.
 Testing began in October in children as young as 12 and is expected to take several more months.
 The Food and Drug Administration will have to decide when there’s enough data to allow emergency use in this age group.

 Depending on the results, younger children may be enrolled for study as well.

+It is uncertain if the results on younger children will come in time for vaccinations to begin before the next school year.

-Positive outcomes in adult studies are reassuring and suggest it is safe to proceed in testing kids, said Dr. Buddy Creech, a pediatric infectious disease specialist at Vanderbilt University and director of its vaccine research program.
+Positive outcomes in adult studies are reassuring and suggest it is safe to proceed in testing kids, said Dr Buddy Creech, a paediatric infectious disease specialist at Vanderbilt University and director of its vaccine research program.

 ADVERTISEMENT